Hallstatt Austria is a charming alpine village located between mountains on Lake Hallstatt. It’s about an hour outside of Salzburg.

 Hallstatt Austria is considered to be the oldest still-inhabited village in all of Europe.

 Many visitors just stop by for a few hours as part of a day trip, but we wanted more than just a few hours to explore this charming mountainside retreat.
-We ended up booking a night at Hotel Grüner Baum!
-(Click here to read more about our stay at this fine hotel.)
+We ended up booking a night at Hotel Grüner Baum (read our review here).
+Check current prices for Hotel Grüner Baum.

 We were blessed with incredible weather (including a brief afternoon shower) during our summertime visit.
 Since we lucked out, we figured a great way to take in the beauty of the village and its surrounding area would be to get out on the lake!